TheJahnavi/ScanItKnowIt-app/DEPLOYMENT_FIX_SUMMARY.md

 ### 9. Client-Side Asset Path Correction
 Fixed the Vite base path configuration from `"./"` to `"/"` to ensure assets are correctly loaded on Vercel deployment, resolving the blank page issue caused by incorrect asset paths.

+### 10. Serverless Function Configuration Fix
+Fixed the server configuration to prevent static file serving middleware from interfering with API routes in the Vercel serverless environment, ensuring proper API endpoint handling.

 ## Expected Outcome
 This final configuration tells Vercel: